a2life/shogi-board/readme.md

 In the above example, when move reaches the third move (J3), list box will be created and the user is presented with a choice with labelA1 and Label A2.
 If he choses label A1, then make a move, the user will then presented with the list box with choise of LabelB1 and Label B2.

-This manual method will quickly become tedious.
-Therefore, a most likely scenario is to create kifu file using application such as Kifu for windows and create Kifu file parser to convert the kif file, then assign the output to kifu=`` variable.
-Likely scenario is to store this kifu file and then have server side script to create a initialSetup object and server from the server.
+This manual method will quickly become old.
+Therefore, a most likely scenario is to create kifu file using application such as Kifu for windows and create Kifu file, then assign the output to kifu=`` variable.

+Storing of  this kifu file can be statically embedded in javascript file like this demo but of course those Kifu files can be stored in the web server and then have server side script
+(PHP based, NodeJs based, etc.,) to create a initialSetup object and serve from the server.